LogFlames/linux_configuration/README.md

 The second changed, `se_specark` is a bit more special.
 It contains some weirder keycombination, that, I hope, should be nice to use while programming.

-A great utility while creating these layout are `xev | grep keysym`
+A great utility while creating these layout are `xev | grep keysym` and the website [Table of keysyms in X11](https://www.oreilly.com/library/view/xlib-reference-manual/9780937175262/16_appendix-h.html)

 ## Awesome
 There are some awesome config files.